 This documentation is structured with Zettlr's extensive feature set and target group in mind.
 We have sorted all available features into a few central categories.
 If you know exactly what you are looking for, the search bar at the top right is the right starting point for you, otherwise, please follow the descriptions below:

-- The Introduction section contains instructions on how to set up everything necessary to start working with Zettlr.
+- The First Steps section contains instructions on how to set up everything necessary to start working with Zettlr.
 It also provides a short "getting started" guide in case you want to see what the app offers.

 - A section on concepts familiarizes you with a few concepts that form the basis of how Zettlr works.
 It is recommended to read through these documents carefully.

 - Guides contain a few guides for quickly setting up Zettlr for broadly described use cases.
 You will likely need to modify the presented settings to match your own workflow, but these are great starting points to have Zettlr work for you.

 - The Core describes the central writing and file management feature sets of Zettlr: What it can do, how it can do it, and where you can customize it.

 - Academic Tools focuses on features that are especially useful to –but not limited to!– students and academics.